CTSRD-CHERI/cheri-c-programming/src/cheri-ccpp/referential-spatial-temporal-safety.md

   to that memory persist in application-accessible memory.
   Memory will be held in *quarantine* until any prior pointers have been revoked; then the memory may be reallocated.

-  Architectural capability tags and virtual memory allow intermittent *revocation sweeps* to accurately and efficiently locate and overwrite any capabilities implementing stale pointers.
+  Architectural capability tags and revocation features allow intermittent *revocation sweeps* to accurately and efficiently locate and overwrite any capabilities implementing stale pointers.
+  On application cores, architectural support includes MMU features to allow the tracking of "capability versions" of pages (a la loadside garbage-collection techniques), and on microcontroller cores, direct revocation bits may be stored directly in SRAM.
   Spatial safety ensures that pointers cannot be used to reference other memory, including other freed memory.

-Temporal safety is the object of ongoing experiments.
-A prototype that guards *heap* allocations has been developed for CheriABI on CheriBSD, but is not yet integrated with the main development branch.
-We currently have no plans to develop support for temporal memory safety in CheriFreeRTOS and CHERI-RTEMS, both due to the complexity of the temporal safety runtime, and also because of CHERI temporal safety's dependence on an MMU for performance.
+Temporal heap safety is implemented in CheriBSD's pure-capability CheriABI execution environment running on Arm Morello and CHERI-RISC-V application cores, and in CHERIoT RTOS running on CHERIoT microcontroller cores.